+Narey, Brazil & being a cartoon at World Cup '82

 Scotland: Stein, Narey, Brazil & being a cartoon character

-It was the most internationally adept Scotland squad ever assembled.
+The Scotland squad for the 1982 World Cup was the most internationally adept the nation had ever assembled.

 Ten European Cup winners' medals between them from the previous five years, three Uefa Cup winners and four European Super Cups.
-Within another two seasons, they'd have amassed another two of the big ones, two more Uefa Cups, four Cup Winners' Cup winners and five more Super Cups.
+Within another two seasons, they'd have amassed another two European Cups, two more Uefa Cups, four Cup Winners' Cup winners and five more Super Cups.

 Even if this assembly of tartan talent only added up to the sum of its parts, then BA Robertson's paean to hope 'We have a Dream' trumped the blind faith of Ally's Army four years previous.